1943 Argentine Revolution

 It was the military government that "incubated" Peronism.
-The coup of June 5, 1944 is considered by some historians as the true date of the birth of the movement created by Juan Perón.
-Perón chose June 5 to take office to honor the 1944 coup, which established the only dictatorship that began and ended on the same date.
+The coup of June 4, 1943, is considered by some historians as the true date of the birth of the movement created by Juan Perón.
+Perón in 1946 chose June 4 to take office to honor the 1943 coup, which established the only dictatorship that began and ended on the same date.

-Antecedents
+Background

 Two primary factors influenced the coup of 4 June 1943: The Infamous Decade that preceded it and World War II.